Diabetes Mellitus Type 1 In Children

 Diabetes Mellitus Type 1 In Children Care Guide

 Diabetes mellitus type 1 is a disease that affects how your child's body makes insulin and uses glucose (sugar).
-Insulin is a hormone that helps his body take sugar out of his blood and use it for energy.
+Insulin helps move sugar out of the blood so it can be used for energy.

 What causes diabetes mellitus type 1?

 Normally, when the blood sugar level increases, the pancreas makes more insulin.
-Type 1 diabetes develops because your child's immune system destroys pancreas cells that make insulin.
-His pancreas cannot make enough insulin, so his blood sugar level continues to rise.
+Type 1 diabetes develops because the immune system destroys pancreas cells that make insulin.
+The pancreas cannot make enough insulin, so the blood sugar level continues to rise.

 What are the signs and symptoms of diabetes mellitus type 1?

 - Blurred vision

 How is diabetes mellitus type 1 diagnosed?

 - Blood glucose test: A sample of your child's blood is tested for the amount of sugar it contains.

 - Fasting plasma glucose: After your child has fasted for 8 hours, his blood sugar level is checked.

 - A1c test: This blood test shows the average amount of sugar in your child's blood over the past 2 to 3 months.